 The use of exclosures would be evaluated annually and/or on a case-by-case basis.
 If an exclosure is used, the nest would be monitored after installation until an adult returns to the nest, resumes incubation, and then exchanges places with its mate.
 If neither adult returns to the nest within 60 minutes, or the bird's behavior appears abnormal (i.e., showing signs of stress including running in and out of the base of the exclosure), the exclosure would be removed.
 To reduce the chance of predation on eggs, some incomplete clutches may be exclosed before the pair is actively incubating eggs.
 If the incomplete nest is then abandoned, a re-nest attempt may not be exclosed until complete and the pair is actively incubating eggs to evaluate if the pair accepts the exclosure around the nest.
-Exclosures may also be removed at any time during incubation if there is an adult mortality or vandalism at the exclosure or at a nearby exclosure, or (2) if predators are keying into the exclosure.
+Exclosures may also be removed at any time during incubation if there is concern for the safety of the adult birds.
+Examples of when removal could occur include: (1) if there is an adult mortality or vandalism at the exclosure or at a nearby exclosure, or (2) if predators are keying into the exclosure.